slightcold00/STA208-COVID-19-Analysis/README.md

 You are able to reach out all files in GitHub:

 # Data Proprocessing
-You are able to reach out all files in GitHub: [Data](https://github.com/yanhaojin/STA208-COVID-19-Analysis/Data)
+You are able to reach out all preprocessed date in: [Data](https://github.com/yanhaojin/STA208-COVID-19-Analysis/Data)
 # Visualization
 # Autoregression Analysis and Prediction
 # GCNN